Old Carthusians F.C.: History

 Following the use of amateur sides as proving grounds for future professional players, the old boys clubs became isolated and broke away from the FA Amateur Cup to form the Arthur Dunn Cup in 1902–03.
 As of 2012, the club continues to enter the Arthur Dunn Cup, and reached the final during the competition's centenary in 2002–03, being defeated by Old Salopians.
 This was a replay of the very first title in 1903, when the Carthusians and Salopians shared the title after a drawn replay.
 By the time of the centenary, the Old Carthusians were the most successful team in the competition having won it on 19 occasions out of 24 finals reached and have since gone on to win it a further 5 times, making it 24 occasions out of 30 finals reached.

 During 2008, the club took part in a tournament featuring several former winners of the FA Cup including Royal Engineers and Old Etonians.

 Along with Wimbledon, and Royal Engineers the Old Carthusians are one of only three teams to have ever won both the FA Cup and the FA Amateur Cup.

-In 2011 the Old Carthusians reached the final of the AFA Senior Cup, an historic achievement for a 'closed club'.
+In 2011 the Old Carthusians reached the final of the AFA Senior Cup, a historic achievement for a 'closed club'.
 However, having been two goals up at half time, they went on to lose the game to the Old Salesians 3–2.
 Old Carthusians went on to win another two Arthurian League title and Arthur Dunn Cup doubles.

 Following their 1–0 win over long-time rivals Lancing Old Boys in the 2015 Arthur Dunn Cup Final, the Old Carthusians made Arthurian League history by finally winning the 'Treble-Double' – winning the Arthurian League Premier Division and the Arthur Dunn Cup in the same year for three successive years.
 The 'Treble-Double' had only been achieved by one team before – Lancing Old Boys in the 1980s.
 The Old Carthusians, however, added an additional trophy to the traditional 'Double' in each such year by also winning the Jim Dixson Trophy, meaning that the Old Carthusians had eclipsed the Lancing Old Boys team of the 1980s and achieved the unique accolade of having won the 'Treble-Treble'.

+Colours

+The club originally played in pink and dark blue, but added cerise in 1885.